 Consider restricting access to various aspects of your presence to “friends only”.
 This will limit those who can see your information, easily contact you, and so on to those who are already (hopefully) in your circle of trust.
 Beyond that, blocking users is an indispensable tool, and can be used to prune out any further troublemakers.
 When playing in a public match online, you may find some users engaging in unpleasant, inappropriate, or downright abusive verbal behavior.
 Luckily most software nowadays gives you the option to individually mute other players, but sometimes muting or disengaging from group chat features entirely is a necessary reprieve.
 As a parent, you may want to look into further limiting chat and communication options, or even disabling them entirely depending on the age of your child.

 That said, you shouldn’t always have to run from doing the thing you like to do because of a few bad apples.
 It’s important to feel comfortable when enjoying your gaming time as well, so remember that companies like Nintendo, Microsoft, and Sony do take harassment very seriously.
-Never hesitate to report a user who is spoiling everybody else’s good time with poor behavior, or worse yet, bullying a targeted individual.
+Never hesitate to report a user who is spoiling everybody else’s good time with poor behaviour, or worse yet, bullying a targeted individual.
 The more users that recognize and report an incident, the more swift and likely the banhammer will fall.

 Be safe, have fun!